Join Aecom for an exclusive Armed Forces insight event, designed to help former service personnel explore new career opportunities,…

 Plasterers perform essential tasks, from applying wet finishes on walls, ceilings, and floors (solid plastering) to crafting ornamental plasterwork (fibrous plastering) typically found on decorative ceilings.
 This role often involves working indoors, with some activities at heights.
 Wage rates are annually determined by BATJIC, offering opportunities for overtime and additional incentives due to a current shortage of skilled labour.

-Subcontracted labour in plastering is often compensated based on an agreed price per linear meter of partition installed, emphasizing the importance of speed and accuracy in the job.
+Subcontracted plasterers are often paid per linear meter or through job-and-finish payment schemes, where faster completion earns higher pay.
 The field offers significant job satisfaction, with pathways for progression into higher roles or even establishing one's own plastering business.

 For those transitioning from the armed forces, the meticulous nature of plastering, job satisfaction, and potential for career advancement might align well with the traits cultivated during military service.
 Exploring opportunities for entrepreneurship within this field can be a viable option for long-term career growth.